mm80843/T3.5/docs/Benef/PBN__Benef_1092.md

 ## Articles mentionning this Benefit

 * [The role of contemporary digital tools and technologies in COVID19 crisis: An exploratory analysis](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_226.md)

+## Name of the Benefit

+Cloud computing enables secure storage and analysis of large volumes of health data, facilitating real-time monitoring, prediction modeling, and efficient resource management.